RomainCtl/RecoFinement/docs/developers/installation.md

 In a production environment, all you need is a docker.

-We advise you to use this [guide](./withdocker) in the following cases:
+We advise you to use this environment in the following cases:

 * To deploy the application on a server
 * To test the application locally (in your computer)